paracrawl/giashard/README.md

 cat icelandic.jsonl | giashard -o output -jsonl -
 ```

 This runs giashard on JSONL file `icelandic.jsonl` which is in the format described above.
 It writes the resulting shards to the `output` directory.
 Note the trailing `-` to indicate reading from stdin.
+Other parameters are set to their default values.

 ## `giashardid`